djlowes/personal-site/app/data/about.md

 <br>

 #### Drawing Inspiration From
-Like books, this lisy is likely to fluctuate, but this is currently who are making an *impact on my everyday life*.<br>
+Like books, this list is likely to fluctuate, but this is currently who is making the biggest *impact on my everyday life*.<br>
 1. Cal Newport<br>
 2. Thich Nhat Hanh<br>
 3. Brene Brown<br>